Animal Corner

 There are many different types of vipers in the world, and it’s important to be familiar with them all.
 This blog post will discuss the different types of vipers you need to know about, from the common rattlesnake to the puff adders.

-Each type of viper has its own unique set of characteristics, so it’s important to learn about them all before you go on your next snake hunt!
+Each type of viper has its own unique set of characteristics, for example the Gaboon Viper is the largest true viper, and has the biggest fangs of them all!
+It’s important to learn about them all before you go on your next snake hunt!

 Viperidae is a family of snakes that includes over 200 species of venomous snakes.
 The vipers are characterized by their long, hinged fangs that can deliver a large amount of venom in a single bite.